isi-lincoln/unattended-ubuntu16.04/README.md

-reating an Unattended Ubuntu Server 16.04 CD
+# Creating an Unattended Ubuntu Server 16.04 CD

 Googling around the internet you will find my ways to do this - including ubuntu's webpage: https://help.ubuntu.com/community/Installation/UnattendedCD